A Complete Guide to Performing Enemas

 When can I go home?

-Patients usually go home and resume normal activities and diet immediately after an enema, including a barium enema.
+People usually go home and resume their usual activities and diet immediately after an enema, including a barium enema.

 When should I call my doctor?

-It is important to keep your follow-up appointments after any type of enema.
+It is important to keep your follow-up appointments after an enema.
 Contact your doctor for questions and concerns between appointments.
 Call your doctor right away if you have: